swarmstack/loki/README.md

 # swarmstack/loki

-Docker compose file for Grafana Loki, like Prometheus but for logs.
-Requires Docker swarm.
+Docker swarm compose file for Grafana Loki, like Prometheus but for logs.

 ## INSTALLATION